 The research

-Industry guidance from the National Association of Realtors and most lenders recommends setting aside 1–4% of your home's value every year for maintenance and repairs.
-On a $500,000 home, that's $5,000–$20,000 a year.
-The trouble: most homeowners don't budget for it until something fails.
+The National Association of Realtors and most lenders recommend setting aside 1–4% of your home's value every year for maintenance.
+Most homeowners don't budget for it until something fails — and by then the bill is 5–20× larger.
+A $200 HVAC tune-up beats a $9,000 compressor failure.
+Every time.

 1–4%